qiboteam/qibocal/platforms/README.md

 # Example platforms

 In this folder there are a few example platforms that can be used with Qibocal.
-To use these platforms `platforms` folder needs to be added to `QIBOLAB_PLATFORMS` environment variable.
+To use these platforms, `platforms` folder needs to be added to `QIBOLAB_PLATFORMS` environment variable.
 If the qibocal directory is cloned in the `HOME` directory this can be done with

 ```bash
 export QIBOLAB_PLATFORMS=~/qibocal/platforms